eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

-But everyone who has undergone successful psychiatric treatment understands: we are automata, like the [gears of Babbage][babbage]; we travel in fixed orbits, as predictable as the orbits of the planets, and the motion of objects in space.
+But everyone who has undergone successful psychiatric treatment understands: we are automata, like the [gears of Babbage][babbage]; we travel in fixed orbits, as predictable as the orbits of the planets, and the movements of objects in space.

 [babbage]: https://en.wikipedia.org/wiki/Analytical_engine